twilio/twilio-csharp/issue_template.md

 *Note: These issues are for bugs and feature requests for the helper libraries.
-For api bugs, help, or feature requests, please email help@twilio.com and one of our experts will assist you!*
+If you need help or support, please email help@twilio.com and one of our experts will assist you!*

 **Version:**